 TusenFryd Theme Park

-TusenFryd is the largest amusement park in Norway, located near Oslo, offering over 30 thrilling rides including roller coasters, water rides, and family attractions, such as the Thundercoaster and SuperSplash.
+TusenFryd is the largest amusement park in Norway.
+It is located near Oslo and offers over 30 thrilling rides, including roller coasters, water rides, and family attractions like the Thundercoaster and SuperSplash.

 With shows, dining options, and a dedicated area for younger children, it provides an unforgettable experience for theme park enthusiasts and families visiting Oslo.